Parking & Transportation Services has developed a list of tips to help manage some of your parking issues.

 If you get a ticket Tuesday, 14 calendar days is the second Monday, not the second Tuesday.
 Don’t get caught being a day late with your payment.

-If your parking permit is stolen, you can get a new one by filing a police report at the University Police Department (Building 41), bring the copy to Parking & Transportation Services (Building 52) and pay an administrative fee of $5.
+If your parking permit is stolen, you can receive a new one by filing a police report at the University Police Department (Building 41), bring the copy to Parking & Transportation Services (Building 52) and pay an administrative fee of $5.
+The new permit will be mailed to you and Parking Services will provide a temporary permit to accommodate the wait time for mailed permit to be received.

 Temporary disability parking permits can be issued from Parking & Transportation Services for a maximum of 30 days.
 The treating physician must request this service in written format.